nikolazki/DnD-Campaign-Manager/README.md

 # Dungeons & Dragons Campaign Manager

 ### About
 This is an in-development project to create a web application to manage Dungeons & Dragons campaigns.
-This project is still in very early development.

 ### Technology
 - .NET Core 3.0